 The practical sessions are held weekly.
-The sessions in the first two weeks (which are 'double sessions', i.e. four hours per week) will probably be done online, and provide an introduction to the software that we use in the paper.
-The other sessions (which will be two hours per week, where students will be assigned to one of the two sessions that are scheduled) will focus on applying the statistical methods introduced in the lectures, and will be done in-person.
+The sessions in the first two weeks (which are 'double sessions', i.e. four hours per week, on Fridays from 10 to 12 and 1 to 3) provide an introduction to the software that we use in the paper.
+The other sessions (which will be two hours per week, either on Fridays from 10 and 12 or Fridays from 1 to 3; students will be notified of group allocation in the first week of Michaelmas) will focus on applying the statistical methods introduced in the lectures.